8 Photo Editing Trends That Will Be Popular on Instagram in 2020

 In 2018, Instagrammers were all about kickin’ it old school with film filters, disposable camera apps, and vintage templates.

-And while the widely popular app HUJI seems to be “out”, users are finding new ways to recreate the vintage-look in 2019.
+And while the widely popular app HUJI seems to be “out”, users are finding new ways to recreate the vintage-look this year.

 This year, Instagrammers are looking for new ways to give their photos a retro feel that allow them more flexibility to make the photo uniquely their own.